 Folliculitis occurs when bacteria infect the many hair follicles on your body.
 Typically, the Staph bacteria, which is always on your skin, can get into the follicles from small cuts and cause this type of infection.
 Folliculitis can also be caused by other fungi, viruses, and ingrown hairs.
 There a few different causes of this type of infection including:

 - Shaving, waxing, and plucking

 Since folliculitis is a fairly common skin condition, it often goes away on its own within a few days.
 If the condition becomes irritating and uncomfortable, there are ways that you can take care of it at home.
 These home remedies include cleaning the infected area, using salt water on the area, or taking over-the-counter medications.
 If the condition becomes severe or doesn’t improve, then you should make an appointment with your dermatologist.
 Since folliculitis is an infection, it can sometimes be improved with antibiotics or antiviral medications.
 Dr. Ness can make sure you understand your treatment options during a consultation at our Fargo office.

 Had my first appointment today and everyone was simply wonderful!
 Smiling, kind and so informative!
 Incredibly happy I chose Fargo Center of Dermatology!
 I will definitely recommend others!

 Although folliculitis is fairly common and easily-treatable, it can still potentially lead to more severe complications such as permanent hair loss, permanent scarring, or spreading infection.
 Some things you can do to prevent infections are:

 - Use gentle shaving gels or cleansers

 - Only use clean hot tubs or pools

 If you are suffering from folliculitis or continue to experience infections, then your dermatologist can help.
-To schedule a consultation with Dr. Ness, contact our Fargo office by calling or filling out our online form.
+To schedule a consultation with Dr. Ness, contact our Fargo office by calling or booking online.